 To decide whether a baby walker vs jumper vs exersaucer will be best for your baby you need to know what each of these terms means.
 I’ve broken down each of them to give you an idea of what these products are and when to use them.

-Baby walkers, also referred to as mobile play centers, are devices that enable babies who don’t yet know how to walk to maneuver around their environments with ease.
+Baby walkers also referred to as mobile play centers, are devices that enable babies who don’t yet know how to walk to maneuver around their environments with ease.
 A baby walker is wheeled and consists of a suspended fabric seat and a feeding or activity tray.
 They can be used the moment your baby is able to hold up his or her own head and when his or her feet can comfortably touch the floor once seated.
 They can last for a long time and you can resell it later.

 A baby jumper is a device in which your baby is placed in order for them to jump up and down.
 Baby jumpers come in three designs: doorway jumpers, activity jumpers and standalone jumpers.
 It’s generally recommended for your baby to start using a jumper at the age of four months or whenever the baby is able to hold their own head up without assistance.

-Baby exersaucers were originally developed by Evenflo – a brand I’ve discussed on the site recently – as a replacement of the baby walker.
-Unlike with traditional walkers, babies don’t walk themselves around in exersaucers.
-Rather they stand in the contraption and explore the attached educational accessories.
+Baby exersaucers were originally developed by Evenflo – a brand I’ve discussed on the site when comparing Evenflo vs Graco – as a replacement of the baby walker.
+The baby stands in the contraption and explores the attached educational accessories.
 The exersaucer is moved manually by its base.
 They’re designed for usage on babies aged between four and six months of age.

 Why Buy a Baby Exerciser